Top floor: From Blender to Unreal Engine – Part I (Profile)

 My specs → Intel Core i5 8400 – 2.80GHz Hex Core (Coffee Lake) Processor, GeForce GTX 1060 6GB, and 24GB of RAM.

 This concludes the first part of our project profile.
 Later this week, we will post the second part with details on the lighting process for this project.
+Keep reading the rest of this profile in part II.

 Thanks again to Wessel Huizenga for sharing details about his work.
 Visit his portfolio page if you want to reach him or see more of his architectural visualization projects.